What leadership personalities are there? Why does one lead like this, the other like that? What is behind it?

 Characteristics of a company with a dominant turquoise meme:

-Focus on a higher purpose and understanding the company’s activities in a wider context.
+Focus on a higher meaning and understanding the company’s activities in a wider context. -

-Strong sense of responsibility for ecological and social issues.
+Strong sense of responsibility for environmental and social issues. -

-Application of holocratic approaches and integral management for effective decision-making.
+Application of holacratic approaches and integral management for effective decision-making.

 Environments for the turquoise meme